 - Safety, such as use of seat belts and smoke detectors

 - The U.S. Preventive Services Task Force now recommends against performing testicular self-exam.
-Doing testicular exams has no benefit.
+Doing testicular exams has been shown to have little to no benefit.